NozzyEz/Heatster-Server/README.md

 ## Creating a local copy
 ```
 Before installation, remove old installations of Python 2.
-To create a local copy, you need to Install Python 3 and PostgreSQL - Make sure to set the PATH when installing Python
+To create a local copy, you need to Install Python 3 and PostgreSQL - Make sure to set the
+PATH when installing Python.
 you need to install the following packages with pip by using the terminal:
 pip install django, djangorestframework, psycopg2
-Once PostgrSQL is installed find pgAdmin 4, open it, and then you need to create a user and then a database with the
+Once PostgrSQL is installed find pgAdmin 4, open it, and then you need to create a user and
-following information:
+then a database with the following information:
 Database name:  p3_server
 user:           p3_server
 password:       Testing321